MooersLab/org-projects/README.md

 The TODO list is below the Daily Log entries in the middle of this template.
 This project does not use org-capture, which often places TODOs at the file's bottom.
-The file's bottom can be thousands of lines away can the project matures.
+The file's bottom can be thousands of lines away as the project matures.

 ## Overview